Path of Exile Betrayal: Farming Syndicate Encounters for Loot

 This guide is for a more advanced farming method for Path of Exile Betrayal and the Immortal Syndicate.
 Check out our Beginners Guide to Betrayal League if you have no idea what you’re doing and need some help taking down the Syndicate.

-If you’re struggling with farming rewards from the Syndicate Safehouses, the POE community has a new technique that cen help you ensure you get the rewards you want as often as possible.
+If you’re struggling with farming rewards from the Syndicate Safehouses, the POE community has developed a new technique that can help you ensure you get the rewards you want as often as possible.

 Let’s get going!